Coaching

 3. Coaching rewards professionals who want to invest in growth.

-A 45-minute session with me costs only $97 because I know you may not be at the point in your career when you can afford to put a high-priced consultant or attorney on retainer.
-That’s fine, because I get the most enjoyment from working with “early stage” music business professionals with the hunger to grow their audiences and their practices.
-The fee includes the time I take to review your pre-work before your call, and to send you a few follow-up e-mails at 30, 60, and 90 day intervals.
-If you’re looking for free advice, take some time to search the archives and leave comments on articles that resonate with you.
+Your monthly coaching retainer includes the time I take to review your pre-work before your call, and to send you follow-up projects at 30, 60, and 90 day intervals.
+If you’re looking for free advice, take some time to submit a question for my Mailbag column or leave comments on articles that resonate with you.

 I don’t open my coaching practice to new clients very often.
-Even now, you’ll probably only find a few available sessions per month on my online scheduler.
 This isn’t the only thing I do for a living, but I get a lot out of the work I do with emerging entertainment professionals.
 The sooner you check out my calendar, the sooner we can start working together.